 This maze of corridors contains 8,000 skeletons and mummies, dressed in the clothing of their choice.
 Each area features a different group: monks, women, professionals, and children.

-Eh, I don't think a Capuchin crypt's quite right for me, but I could go for a cappuccino.
+I don't know about a Capuchin crypt for me, but I could go for a cappuccino.

 While fancy coffee has become trendy with Americans, to the Italians, we still don't quite get it.
 For instance, no Italian drinks cappuccino after breakfast.

-Rick: Is that what he said: "I throw my arms down?"
+Rick: Is that right?
+What'd you say?
+"I throw my arms down?"
 Would you like a cappuccino?

 Sicily is small — the size of Vermont — and the autostrada makes it smaller yet.
-In two hours we're clear across the island and ascending the volcanic Mount Etna — passing eerie reminders of its recent activity.
+In just two hours we're clear across the island and ascending the volcanic Mount Etna — passing eerie reminders of its recent activity.
 At over 11,000 feet, Etna is Europe's biggest volcano.
-While there's a serious eruption about every three years... we should be okay today.
+While there's a serious eruption about every three years, we should be OK today.

 Visitors are free to wander and think about recent eruptions.
 The snow is dusted with newly fallen debris.
 The occasional booms of the simmering mountain provide a rare travel thrill.

 Rick: Hotel Continental?
-That way?
+Down that way?
 Can I turn around up here?
-Okay.

 Taormina was a favorite aristocratic escape in the 19th century.
-Today it's main drag is made to order for good living.
-Enjoy the views, great people watching, and a cannoli.
+Today its main drag is made to order for good living.
+Enjoy the views, great people watching, and a cannolo.

 Many travel all the way to Sicily for one of these.
 I can understand why.
 Connoisseurs of cannoli insist on having one freshly filled — not with cream but with ricotta cheese.